DHurtado714-itesm/DHurtado714-itesm/README.md

 - 👯 I’m collaborating on Alcancia
 - 🤔 I’m looking for help with Flutter and React
 - 💬 Ask me about Data Science
-- 📫 How to reach me: LinkedIN
+- 📫 How to reach me: LinkedIn
 - ⚡ Fun fact: Gym, Sports, Racing.